 Teens - a basic skincare routine with a gentle cleanser, hydrating mist, and SPF is all you need to get started.

-20s - While keeping the gentle cleanser, hydrating mist, and SPF, it’s also time for you to add in a daily nutrient-rich serum based on your skin type/state and a weekly exfoliation or mask.
+20s - While keeping the gentle cleanser, hydrating mist, and SPF, it’s time to add in a daily nutrient-rich serum based on your skin type/state and a weekly exfoliation or mask.

-30s - At this point, you may need to add another cleanser to diversify your cleansing options based on travel, makeup use, and environmental stressors.
-And if you haven’t added a nighttime balm, now is the time to add it into your skincare routine.
+30s - You may need to add another cleanser to diversify your cleansing options based on travel, makeup use, and environmental stressors.
+If you haven’t added a nighttime balm, now is the time

-40s - Even if you are having the occasional breakout, this is really a time to scale back on too many active exfoliants and harsh treatments.
-Keep your cleansing gentle, your skin hydrated, and infuse lots of vitamin-rich nutrients into your care with serums and balms.
+40s - This is really a time to scale back on too many active exfoliants and harsh treatments, even if you are breakout prone.
+Stick to gentle cleansing, hydration, and infuse lots of vitamin-rich nutrients into your care with serums and balms.

 50s&60s - The steps in your skincare routine here can often look similar to what they did when you were teens.
 The simpler the better but make sure you have nutrient-rich hydrators to help keep your glow!